MicrosoftDocs/memdocs/sccm/desktop-analytics/enable-data-sharing.md

 - **Bypass** (recommended): Configure your proxy servers to not require proxy authentication for traffic to the diagnostic data endpoints.
 This option is the most comprehensive solution.
 It works for all versions of Windows 10.

 - **User proxy authentication**: Configure devices to use the signed-in user's context for proxy authentication.
-This method requires the devices to run Windows 10, version 1703 or later.
+This method requires the devices to run Windows 10, version 1703 or later, and have user-level proxy configured (WinINET proxy), typically in Internet Explorer or Windows Settings app (Network & Internet / Proxy).
 Make sure that the users have proxy permission to reach the diagnostic data endpoints.
 This option requires that the devices have console users with proxy permissions, so you can't use this method with headless devices.

+> [!IMPORTANT]
+> The user proxy authentication approach is incompatible with the use of Microsoft Defender Advanced Threat Protection.
+This is because it relies on **DisableEnterpriseAuthProxy = 0** registry key, while Microsoft Defender ATP requires it to be set to 1.(Read more here)[<https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/configure-proxy-internet-windows-defender-advanced-threat-protection>]

-- **Device proxy authentication**:
+- **Device proxy authentication**: This is the most complex approach, requiring:

-    - Configure a system-level proxy server on the devices.
-    - Configure these devices to use device-based outbound proxy authentication.
+    - Ensure devices can reach proxy server through WinHTTP in local system context, configured either through 'netsh winhttp set proxy' command, WPAD, transparent proxy, routed/NATted connection, etc.
-    - Configure proxy servers to allow the machine accounts to access the diagnostic data endpoints.
+    - Configure proxy servers to allow the computer accounts in Active Directory to access the diagnostic data endpoints.
+This requires proxy servers to support Windows Integrated Authentication.